Use Precise types.

 that exist in the object.

-To illustrate this properly, I am going to use 4 variants of the pluck
+I am going to create 4 variants of the pluck

 utility function.
 It would range from untyped to typed.